 These were the benefits available under Perkins Loan:

-- Students get a 9-month grace period after leaving school before the repayment of loan starts.
-Most other types of federal loans comes with a 6-month grace period.
+- Students get a 9-month grace period after leaving school before the repayment of the loan starts.
+Most other types of federal loans come with a 6-month grace period.

 - This loan had an easier loan cancellation policy in comparison to other federal loans.

 - This loan does not carry any other fees other than the interest.
-But, there was a late fee if the borrower makes a late payment, as well as a fee if the borrower misses any monthly payment.
+But, there was a late fee if the borrower made a late payment and a fee if the borrower missed any monthly payment.